Viasat Business Satellite Internet Review

 Is Viasat Business Internet any good?

 Yes, Viasat Business Internet is a good choice for many small businesses that can’t get internet with traditional internet providers.
 Viasat Internet is delivered via satellite, which means that it’ll be a lot slower than internet plans you can get in a big city.
 You probably wouldn’t want to get Viasat internet in Dallas, for example.
 Companies in big cities have many faster options than satellite internet.
 But, if you’re comparing satellite providers, Viasat is our top recommendation.
-Viasat has faster speeds than HughesNet.
+Viasat has faster speeds than Hughesnet.

 Is Viasat Business Internet available in my area?